Colony American Homes postpones IPO as interest rates rise

-June 5 (Reuters) - Colony American Homes Inc, a real estate investment trust that buys and rents single-family homes, postponed its initial public offering due to “market conditions,” a market source said.
+(Reuters) - Colony American Homes Inc (CAHS.N), a real estate investment trust that buys and rents single-family homes, postponed its initial public offering due to “market conditions,” a market source said.

 Colony American had expected its offering of 20 million shares to be priced between $11.50 and $13.00 per share, raising as much as $260 million.
 At the high end of the range, the company would have been valued at $3.23 billion.